 The 2 Types of Concrete Flooring

-- Low Maintenance: Once sealed concrete generally will not stain or discolor.
-That means that you will not have to use a variety of soaps or harsh chemical cleansers in order to maintain it’s appearance.
+Once sealed concrete generally will not stain or discolor.
+That means that you will not have to use a variety of soaps or harsh chemical cleaners in order to maintain it’s appearance.
 That keeps the waste from those chemicals out of the environment.

-- Recyclable: When a concrete floor is demolished, the resultant pieces do not necessarily have to go to a landfill.
+When a concrete floor is demolished, the resultant pieces do not necessarily have to go to a landfill.
 Rather there is a process of grinding and breaking down those materials, which allows them to be used in a variety of commercial grade ground installations.
-Smaller pieces can be reused in residential construction products or as the sub base for gravel roads.
+Smaller pieces can be reused in residential construction products or as the sub-base for gravel roads.
 Larger pieces can be used to help combat the erosion of shores.

 You are also able to incorporate a variety of recycled materials into concrete.
 When it is setting, pieces of decorative glass, shell, beads, or other small recycled knick-knacks can be embedded in the surface, to create a floor that has a distinctly quirky personality.